 - The proposal should be deliverable and capable of being started within the year ahead.

-Each bid will be assessed by considering how it performs against the above criteria overall, with the assessment recorded and used inform the prioritisation process.
-To demonstrate compliance with criterion A, bids must clearly address the demands that development (such as new homes, shops and offices) place on the borough and the public it represents.
+Each bid is assessed by considering how it performs against the above criteria overall, with the assessment recorded and used inform the prioritisation process.

 Previous bidding rounds